ipfs/camp/SCI-FI_FAIR/presenter-lazercatbot.md

 This project aim to bridge lazer, Cats and the internet.

-From the early days to its current form it used bleeding edge technology, so it now need to be distributed, this session will focus on the physical part of the project.

 It will feature amazing activities like:

 - use IKEA grade build instruction